No Atlas

 No Atlas were an English progressive-indie band from Cheltenham, Gloucestershire, formed in 2013.
 The band consisted of Ollie Weikert (lead vocals, bass), Bradley Hutchings (guitar, backing vocals), Andy Burgess (drums, percussion).

 No Atlas (originally called Metropolis) released their debut EP Where People Have Been in 2013 and their popularity rose in the United Kingdom with the release of their single, "I Don’t Wanna" (2013).
 No Atlas’ second EP, Reply and Reply (2014), propelled them to greater national exposure with consistent radio airplay from BBC Introducing, BBC 6 Music and Tone Radio.

-They are of the few indie rock bands to hail from the Cheltenham music scene at the dawn of the 2013 and almost singularly helped create the progressive-indie movement.
+Few indie came out of the Cheltenham music scene at the dawn of the 2013 and almost singularly helped create the progressive-indie movement.

 In July 2015 it was announced they would be splitting but it is rumored they may reunite and begin touring again.

 History

 Weikert, Hutchings and Burgess met as students on the Popular Music course at the University of Gloucestershire, and began playing under the name Metropolis.
 They first played live at Mosaic House, Prague, (Czech Republic), with stand-in bass player Toby Smallwood.
 After releasing their debut EP Where People Have Been the band continued to progress with radio airplay, national television interviews, and live sessions for the BBC and with new bass player (Thomas Muddle) the band began to play shows.
 Initially they played gigs at small Cheltenham venues such as The Frog and Fiddle, 2 Pigs and St Pauls Tavern but then later moved to playing venues in London and Bristol such as The Croft and Tooting Tram and Social.
 In late 2013, No Atlas supported Jim Lockey & The Solemn Sun on their sold-out homecoming show in Cheltenham.
 In early 2014, the band signed to El Foreigners Music, and released their second EP Reply and Reply which was received with positive critical acclaim by online music blogs such as Scatter Magazine and Don't Need No Melody.
 The band went on to successfully play shows as a three piece with Weikert as the bass player.